-The Outwell Hornet XL is a 3 bedroom tent that is rated for 6 persons, though we recommend it is a lot more comfortable with just 5 people.
+The Outwell Hornet XL is a 3-bedroom tent rated for 6 persons, though we recommend it is a lot more comfortable with just 5 people.

-We have 3 kids: 2 girls, one boy, plus Mum and Dad of course, and it’s a perfect layout for us.
+We have 3 kids: 2 girls, and one boy, plus Mum and Dad, of course, and it's a perfect layout for us.